cwingard/ooi_stats/README.md

 # Description

 This repository contains a set of scripts that produce the statistics seen under `monthly stats` and `daily stats` at http://ooi.visualocean.net/, as well as automated daily alerts about data avilability and science data products being produced outside global ranges.
-For questions, please contact knuth@marine.rutgers.edu.
+For questions please contact help@oceanobservatories.org.

 ## Setup